Application deadline: Sample translation of Norwegian literature

 Read more here.

-NORLA aims to recruit more translators of Norwegian Literature.
-We now invite interested participants to apply to take part in our seminar for new translators, which will be held in Oslo from April 23-26, 2025.
+NORLA wishes to contribute to the recruitment of more translators of Norwegian literature.
+We invite interested candidates to apply for a seminar for new translators, to be held in Oslo from 22–25 April 2026.

 The Writers’ Guild of Norway (in Norwegian: Dramatikerforbundet) may award grants for the translation of Norwegian dramatic works to other languages.
 The primary purpose of the grant scheme is to contribute to the presentation/production of Norwegian drama abroad.